 The crew was expected to return home to the US in the spring of 1943 to go on a publicity tour in order to boost morale at home and help with the sale of war bonds.

 For the trip home, they would carry an important guest.
 Lt.
 Gen. Frank Andrews was returning to the US in order to receive his fourth star.
 Though he was not made aware, he was also to be installed as the Supreme Allied Commander in Europe.
 Many members of the “Hot Stuff” crew were bumped from the flight in order to make room for the general’s staff.

 But the “Hot Stuff” never made it home.
 While attempting to refuel in Iceland, the plane crashed, killing all but one of the crew members on the flight.

-Ironically, having survived Nazi anti-aircraft fire and the harsh conditions in North Africa for 31 missions, “Hot Stuff” crashed in poor weather conditions on its triumphant journey home.
+Ironically, having survived anti-aircraft fire and the harsh conditions in North Africa for 31 missions, “Hot Stuff” crashed in poor weather conditions on its triumphant journey home.

 To make matters worse, the “Memphis Belle” did come home safely after its successful career in the war.
 So it is the “Memphis Belle” that is ingrained in popular culture while the “Hot Stuff” is barely remembered.

 Another Article From Us: Got a Spare $12 MILLION – Then This P-82 Twin Mustang is Yours